-Nagyvárad (Oradea) was also called Várad and it was the most important frontier castle against the Turks on the Transylvanian side of old Hungary during the Ottoman occupation of the country.
-Now, it is in Romania.
+Nagyvárad (Oradea) was also called Várad and it was the most important frontier castle against the Turks on the Transylvanian side of old Royal Hungary during the Ottoman occupation of the country.
+It is in Romania, near the Hungarian border.
+Here is a great video about the medieval Nagyvárad by Bíró Attila Róbert:

 It was also one of the gates to Transylvania and the princes regarded it as their second capital.
 Accordingly, the rank of its captain got appreciated because its bearer became the second in rank after the prince.
 The captain of Nagyvárad acted as a substitute for the prince when he was on a campaign abroad.